-How to Sell Wine OnlineAdded by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on September 17, 2014
+How to Sell Wine OnlineAdded by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on September 17, 2014

 Selling wine online is a great way for beverage producers and retailers to reach a wider audience without too much of an upfront investment, but setting up your own e-commerce site puts the onus on you to make sure your alcohol sales are legal.
 Instead of your own storefront, you might use a third-party site, such as WineCommune, which allow users to post wine ads online and ship directly to the buyer.
 Even so, such sites also likely require the seller to assume the risk that the sales are legal.